Morristown Jewish Center

 • Teaching tools and supports are available to ensure that every student succeeds and flourishes

-• In consultation with parents, IEP’s are monitored to support accommodations in classrooms in conjunction to what is being received in school
+• In consultation with parents, Individualized Education Programs (IEPs) are monitored to support accommodations in classrooms in conjunction to what is being received in school

 • Teen aides are available to provide 1-to-1 support for students, driven by an individual child’s needs